rplotka/IntroF18/README.md

 * Using the GUIs is much easier for most folks.
 * create your account on github and create your first repo

+Updated S20
+* This is being updated using VS Code and GitKraken - Both Free!

 Here is the Final Test line